jonmccull/digital-garden/_pages/now.md

 Fast forward to this week and I'm back in that same rabbit hole.
 This time, triggered by a super interesting episode of the [Tim Ferris podcast](https://tim.blog/2023/04/21/derek-sivers/) where Derek Sivers briefly talked about [[Tech Independence]] and how he imagines people should [get started](https://sive.rs/ti).

-For me, a start was getting back in the habit of working in <a class="internal-link" href="/">my digital notebook</a>
+For me, a start was getting back in the habit of working here in <a class="internal-link" href="/">my digital notebook</a>.<input type="checkbox" id="cb1" /><label for="cb1"><sup></sup></label><span><span class="footnote-inner">Which runs on Markdown files hosted in a GitHub repo.
+Most of the notes here are based on things I've worked on in [Logseq](https://logseq.com/) first (which uses Markdown files locally hosted on my machine, but synced across devices using iCloud)</span></span>.

 ## Vestandlet
 After 7 years in Oslo, our little family is gearing up for a move to the West coast of Norway this summer.
+We've got a new house lined up already and things are coming together!
+Exciting times.